dklieb/share/IPs_and_subnets.md

 ## Internal IP addresses

 An internal IP is a private address assigned to a device inside of a local area network (LAN).
-Addresses are usually assigned automatically by a dynamic host control protocol (DHCP) server on the network, but they can also be configured manually.
+Addresses are usually assigned automatically using a dynamic host control protocol (DHCP) server on the network, but an address can also be configured manually.
 Using a DHCP server is typically the preferred method because it is easier to set up, prevents users from configuring an incorrect address on their devices, and eliminates the possibility of two devices using the same address.
-Any of these scenarios will prevent devices from connecting to the network.
+Any of these scenarios will prevent devices from properly connecting to the network.

 There are three ranges of IP addresses that are used for assigning internal addresses: